Some thoughts on audiobook narration and narrators (with recommendations)

 It comes as no surprise to anyone who knows me that I have strong opinions about audiobook narration.
-I tend to have strong opinions about a lot of things (my own mother, in her inimitable way, says that I am, “Never far from an opinion.”)
+I tend to have strong opinions about a lot of things (my own mother, in her inimitable way, says that I am “never far from an opinion”).
+I also have a master list of recommended books in other areas here.

 Ever since Audible instituted a return policy I’ve been both more adventurous about trying new narrators and absolutely ruthless in returning books that aren’t doing it for me.
 As a former actor, I not only hear things that drive me nuts, but I can identify them with specificity.
 A non-comprehensive list of narrator tics and traits that will have me reaching for my phone and muttering, “Nope,” are: